KSmith8888/TypeScript-Blackjack/README.md

 npm run dev
 ```

 Finally, navigate to http://localhost:5173/ in your browser to view the project.
-Changes will be reflected automatically.
+Changes will be reflected automatically whenever you save.

 ## Attribution